flowcontrol12/docu/docs/03-Installation guide.md

 ![image-20230908100238278](assets_03-Installation%20guide/image-20230908100238278.png)

-Download the image that suits you by clicking the icon to its right.
+Download the image that suits you by clicking the `Download file` icon to its right.

-In this example, **Vmware ESXi v.7.0** will be used, so download the image named **Sycope_2.3.0.28.2-vm7.0u2.ova** where **“vm7.0”** means that it is created just for this version of the system.
+In this example, **VMware ESXi v.7.0** will be used, so download the image named **Sycope_2.3.0.28.2-vm7.0u2.ova** where **“vm7.0”** means that it is created just for this version of the system.

 :::tip

-If you have a VMware ESXi version, for which there is no image on the **Sycope Portal**, you can use a tool provided by VMware https://developer.vmware.com/web/tool/4.4.0/ovf that allows you to import and export OVF packages to and from many VMware products.
+If you have a VMware ESXi version, for which there is no image on the **Sycope Portal**, you can use a tool provided by VMware (https://developer.VMware.com/web/tool/4.4.0/ovf) that allows you to import and export OVF packages to and from many VMware products.

 :::